asabanovic6/Monitor-Windows-Agent/Backlog.md

 #### Task

 * Create a new branch and switch to it
-* Creating a new module for developing Event Logger methods
+* Create a new module for developing Event Logger methods
-* Creating methods in Event Logger
+* Create methods in Event Logger
+* Commit and push on your branch
+* Create a pull request
+* Merge branches

+## Feature

+Views

+### Item
+Enable forms for activation of agent and forms for tracking configuration file changes

+#### Task

+* Create a new branch and switch to it
+* Creat a form for activation of agent
+* Create all necessary validations
+* Handle button to send activation code to server
+* Create a form for tracking configuration file changes
+* * Create all necessary validations
+* Handle refresh button to update form with new datas
+* Handle submit button to send configuration file to server
 * Commit and push on your branch
 * Create a pull request
 * Merge branches